abhishekekal/Interview/Top 1000 Java Interview Questions_ Includes Spring, Hibernate, Microservices, GIT, Maven, JSP, AWS, Cloud Computing.md

 These methods are specific to Map collection.
 Where as methods in Collection interface can be reused by a List, Set, Queue etc.

+The Map interface is extended by interfaces like:

+SortedMap
+NavigableMap
+ConcurrentMap

 ## 199. What are the different ways to